How To Resolve Pricing Paradoxes

 Yes, They Should Worry

-The financial services company in the first example of pricing paradox in Five Pricing Paradoxes blacklisted my company for all its future purchases.
+The financial services company in the first example of pricing paradox in Five Pricing Paradoxes blacklisted my old company for all its future purchases.
 The LinkedIn OP in the second example canceled his FT subscription.

 Therefore, it is in the interest of vendors to explore ways to resolve pricing paradoxes.